 Cash Rewards can be accessed on their app or website.
 When you shop online (and in some stores) you receive a percentage of the money you spend back as ‘cashback’.
 I actually complete most of my shopping online these days just so I get the cashback!
 Any cashback I get I transfer to my $1000 Project savings,

 - Download the app here.
-If you sign up here it will active my referral code so you will get $10 cash into your Cashrewards account.
+If you sign up using that link it will activate my referral code.
+You will get $10 cash into your Cashrewards account and so will I.

 - In the app search an online retailer.

 - Buy through the retailer on their website like normal (but still inside the Cashrewards app)

 - Cashrewards will give you a % of the money you spent back.

 - You can then transfer the money into your savings account.